-During the period covered by this report, the CSN has approved various Instructions by virtue of the legal qualification granted to this Organisation by Article 2.a) of Law 15/1980, of 22nd April, creating this CSN.
+During the 2016-2018 period, the CSN approved various Instructions by virtue of the legal qualification granted to this Organisation by Article 2.a) of Law 15/1980, of 22nd April, creating this CSN.
 These Instructions are technical standards of a binding nature, obligatory for their addressees, which become part of the legal system.